eprislac/org-gcal-sync/DATA_PRESERVATION.md

 - Local org file always keeps the full `<start>--<end>` format
 - Google Calendar shows them as event duration
 - Reimporting won't lose the timespan

+### "Authentication failed and I got an error"

+This is GOOD!
+The plugin is protecting your data:
+1. Don't panic - your files are safe
+2. Re-authenticate: `:OrgGcalAuth`
+3. Try syncing again: `:SyncOrgGcal`

+The plugin will never delete your files if it can't reach Google Calendar.

 ## Summary